Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Explain to students that the Pew Research Center conducted a survey in 2018 to gauge how the American people felt about some of the responsibilities of citizenship and which were seen as most important.
-Distribute a copy of the attached Text-to-Texts, -Self, and -World Handout of your choice to each student.
-Display slide 13, and direct students’ attention to the survey results on the first page of the handout.
+Explain to students that in 2018 the Pew Research Center conducted a survey to gauge how the American people felt about some of the responsibilities of citizenship and which responsibilities they viewed as most important.
+Distribute copies of your chosen version of the attached Making Connections Between Texts, Self, and World handout to students.
+Display slide 13 and draw students’ attention to the survey results on the first page of the handout.

-Display slide 14.
-Ask students to turn to the next page of their handouts to look at the Text-to-Texts, Text-to-Self, and Text-to-World activity.
-(These questions are based on Facing History and Ourselves’ version of the activity.)
-Ask students to work individually to complete a text-to-text connection and either a text-to-self or a text-to-world connection.
+Display slide 14 and questions on the handout.
+These questions are based on the activity from Facing History and Ourselves.
+Ask students to work individually to make a text-to-text connection and either a text-to-self or text-to-world connection.

-When students have completed their responses, call on several students to share their responses for each type of connection (texts, self, and world).
-Synthesize students’ main ideas and offer any additional insight you might have.
+When students finish writing their responses, call on students to share out for each type of connection: text, self, and world.
+Synthesize students’ main ideas and offer any additional insight.

 Evaluate